Diving into 'Harold Feinstein: Last Stop Coney Island' with Filmmaker Andy Dunn

 But also Harold loved a joke and ice cream and company - so he was easy to spend time with.
 I must also say that his deep love for and the support of his wife Judith had a lot to do with Harold surviving into his old age AND her openness and great stewardship of his archive also made the film possible.
 Without a an effective and trusting working relationship with Judith I’m not sure I would have been able to complete the film and expand it into the definitive story of is life and with that it became.
 Behind every great man, there is a great woman….as the good book says!

-in march 2024
+Interview conducted in March 2024

 Harold Feinstein avec ses élèves